elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/expansion-line-following-module.md

 ### Details of the Code

-1. Import the modules that we need. `board` is the common container, and you can connect the pins you'd like to use through it; `ringbit` module contains classes and functions for [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car operations, the `time` module contains functions for time operations.
+1.Import the modules that we need. `board` is the common container, and you can connect the pins you'd like to use through it; `ringbit` module contains classes and functions for [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car operations, the `time` module contains functions for time operations.

 ```python
 import board